manasavuppu/PANW_Assessment/README.md

 ### Stage 1: Exact Structured Match (Deterministic)

-If structured constraints are detected (e.g., service name, CIDR, region):
+If structured constraints are detected (e.g., service name, IP prefix, region):

 - Pre-built inverted indexes are queried
+- Regex-based constraint extraction is performed.
 - Matching candidates are intersected
 - Result returned with **score = 1.0**
+- Retrieval method labeled "EXACT_AND"

 **Why:** Network identifiers require deterministic handling.
 Embeddings alone are unreliable for structured tokens such as service names or CIDR prefixes.